Arthur Sullivan: Later 1880s

 In 1886 Sullivan composed his second and last large-scale choral work of the decade.
 It was a cantata for the Leeds Festival, The Golden Legend, based on Longfellow's poem of the same name.
 Apart from the comic operas, this proved to be Sullivan's best received full-length work.
 It was given hundreds of performances during his lifetime, and at one point he declared a moratorium on its presentation, fearing that it would become over-exposed.
 Only Handel's Messiah was performed more often in Britain in the 1880s and 1890s.
 It remained in the repertory until about the 1920s, but since then it has seldom been performed; it received its first professional recording in 2001.
 The musical scholar and conductor David Russell Hulme writes that the work influenced Elgar and Walton.
 (Note: "King Olaf, Caractacus and Gerontius owe much to The Golden Legend – as, via them, does Walton's Belshazzar's Feast.")

 Ruddigore followed The Mikado at the Savoy in 1887.
 It was profitable, but its nine-month run was disappointing compared with most of the earlier Savoy operas.
 For their next piece, Gilbert submitted another version of the magic lozenge plot, which Sullivan again rejected.
 Gilbert finally proposed a comparatively serious opera, to which Sullivan agreed.
 Although it was not a grand opera, The Yeomen of the Guard (1888) provided him with the opportunity to compose his most ambitious stage work to date.
 As early as 1883 Sullivan had been under pressure from the musical establishment to write a grand opera.
 In 1885 he told an interviewer, "The opera of the future is a compromise [among the French, German and Italian schools] – a sort of eclectic school, a selection of the merits of each one.
 I myself will make an attempt to produce a grand opera of this new school. ...
 Yes, it will be an historical work, and it is the dream of my life."
-After The Yeomen of the Guard opened, Sullivan turned again to Shakespeare, composing incidental music for Henry Irving's Lyceum Theatre production of Macbeth (1888).
+After The Yeomen of the Guard opened, Sullivan turned again to Shakespeare, composing the incidental music for Henry Irving's Lyceum Theatre production of Macbeth (1888).